-- Technical mindset: to understand how automation works in the first place and be able to analyse the technical environment that will be automated;
+- Technical mindset: to understand how automation works in the first place and be able to analyze the technical environment that will be automated;

-- RPA platform knowledge: to correctly implement the automation (check our new program of RPA workshops and trainings);
+- RPA platform knowledge: to correctly implement the automation (check our new program of RPA workshops and training);

-- Project experience: to actually know how automation corresponds with real businesses and real products;
+- Project experience: to know how automation corresponds with real businesses and real products;

 - Passion for automation: to always pursue the best solution available.

-If a developer’s eyes don’t light up while talking about automation then well, she/he probably isn’t your perfect pick.
+If a developer’s eyes don’t light up while talking about automation, they probably aren’t your perfect pick.

-If they mostly were in charge of manual reports and then right after they became a senior RPA developer within the same company then probably something is not quite right.
+If they mostly were in charge of manual reports and right after becoming a senior RPA developers within the same company, probably something is not quite right.

-Certification only makes sense if it is a supplement to one’s existing knowledge and expertise.
+Certification only makes sense if it supplements one’s existing knowledge and expertise.
 It’s a great indicator of one’s professional attitude and a good summary of potential areas where your future dev can support your business and improve your processes.

 But it cannot replace the good ol’ coding experience.